-- NAYZILAM is a prescription medicine used for the short-term treatment of seizure clusters (also known as "acute repetitive seizures") in patients 12 years of age and older. - NAYZILAM is a federal controlled substance (C-IV) because it can be abused or lead to dependence.
+- NAYZILAM is a prescription medicine used for the short-term treatment of seizure clusters (also known as "acute repetitive seizures") in people 12 years of age and older. - NAYZILAM is a federally controlled substance (CIV) because it contains midazolam that can be abused or lead to dependence.
 Keep NAYZILAM in a safe place to prevent misuse and abuse.
 Selling or giving away NAYZILAM may harm others and is against the law.
-Tell your healthcare provider if you have abused or been dependent on alcohol, prescription drugs, or street drugs. - It is not known if NAYZILAM is safe and effective in children under 12 years of age.
+Tell your healthcare provider if you have ever abused or been dependent on alcohol, prescription drugs, or street drugs. - It is not known if NAYZILAM is safe and effective in children under 12 years of age.